 ◘ Fig. F-5 Scheme of the fate of precipitation in arid regions.
 Adherent water is important for plants.
 The runoff water percolates into the dry valleys and feeds the groundwater, which is rarely reached by plant roots except in wadis.

-Infiltration to greater depths down to the groundwater does not take place on level terrain in the arid region.
+Infiltration to greater depths down to the groundwater does not take place on leveled terrain in the arid region.
 Only the upper soil layers are moistened.
 The depth to which the water penetrates depends on the field capacity of the soil.
 Let us assume that 50 mm of rain falls on a dry desert soil and that it penetrates completely into the soil.
 In this case, for a sandy soil, the top 50 cm will be moistened to field capacity.
 In a fine-grained clayey soil with five times the field capacity, the water will penetrate only 10 cm deep, whereas in a rocky soil with only small fissures, the water will penetrate much deeper, perhaps 100 cm to several meters (◘ Fig. F-6).

 Fig. F-6 Schematic representation of water storage in different soil types after a rainfall of 50 mm in arid regions. h-h = lower limit of soil moisture; e---e = lower limit to which the soil dries out again.
 The clay soil stores 25%, the sandy soil 90% and the stony soil 100%.